Affordances of Online Discussions

 Depth of thinking Often minimal due to lack of prep time, and time to reflect on contributions of others before needing to respond.
 Often, it is minimal due to a lack of prep time and time to reflect on the contributions of others before needing to respond.
 Often, it is minimal due to a lack of prep time and time to reflect on the contributions of others before needing to respond.
 Participants can develop their thoughts more deeply because they have preparation and reflection time when not actively participating.

 Convenience It is generally difficult to schedule due to the need for physical proximity.
-Generally difficult to schedule due to the need for synchronous availability.
-(Easier with smaller groups) Generally difficult to schedule due to the need for synchronous availability.
+It is generally difficult to schedule due to the need for synchronous availability.
+(Easier with smaller groups) It is generally difficult to schedule due to the need for synchronous availability.
 (Easier with smaller groups) It is convenient, as participation is based on one’s schedule.

 Equity Least equitable: Privileges able-bodied extroverts with resources to allow open schedules and time for travel.
 Biased against those who cannot be physically present, introverts, and other challenges.
 Privileges fast typists and those with open schedules and no distractions.
 It privileges extroverts with good technology, high bandwidth, and open schedules.
 Most equitable: It lets people participate in times and places that best suit their situation.